 A well-loved French cycling path that stretches from Lake Geneva to the Mediterranean beaches, it changes dramatically by region.
 The full 815km route is quite an undertaking even for experienced cyclists, so pick a section that appeals to you.
 One section leads from the Rhône-Alpes to Avignon in the colourful region of Provence, where several of our Provence cycling holidays begin.
 The city of medieval popes, Avignon’s turreted popes’ palace and city hall are linked by cobbled streets lined with colourful window boxes.
 Follow the wide, winding river through orchards and past fragrant lavender fields that bloom between June and August.
 This incredibly scenic path is one of the best cycle routes in France.

-The La Via Rhône takes you through the Camargue National Park to delightful port towns with wide beaches.
+The French cycling path, La Via Rhône, takes you through the Camargue National Park to delightful port towns with wide beaches.
 Renowned for beautiful Camargue horses, the national park is a wildlife haven.
 Lagoons and waterways are teeming with birdlife like wild flamingos, and there are extensive rice fields and salt pans to explore too.
 With routes like these, you'll have the answer for where to cycle in France.

 This french cycling route is flanked either side by swathes of green vineyards, and the towns are characterised by their colourful half-timbered design.
 Any avid cyclist will love winding around the long-sweeping curves on smooth roads.
 On our Route du Vin tour in Alsace, castles dot the hillsides, and quaint stops such as the medieval town of Bergheim and colourful Kaysersberg make for pleasant detours on your daily route of this region of France by bike.